North Tamworth

 North Tamworth features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 57.8% of all households, including 25.0% couples with children, 22.7% couples without children, and 9.2% single parent families.
-Non-family households comprise the remaining 42.2%, with lone person households at 37.9% and group households making up 4.2%.
+Family households account for 57.8% of all households, consisting of 25.0% couples with children, 22.7% couples without children, and 9.2% single parent families.
+Non-family households comprise the remaining 42.2%, with lone person households at 37.9% and group households making up 4.2% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households